Psilocybin Facilitator Training: Myths & Misunderstood

 Understanding Oregon’s Regulated Psilocybin Training Framework

-Psilocybin facilitators are trained professionals who support adults during psilocybin experiences at licensed service centers.
-Importantly, Oregon psilocybin facilitator training is not therapy training, nor does it authorize medical or psychological treatment.
+Psilocybin facilitators are licensed therapists who offer assistance to adults in the course of psilocybin sessions at certified service facilities.
+Notably, Oregon psilocybin facilitator training is neither therapy training nor a medical or psychological treatment license.

-Understanding this framework is the foundation for separating fact from fiction.
+Learning about this framework is the basis of distinguishing fact and fiction.

 Myth 1: Psilocybin Facilitator Training Is the Same as Therapy Training